-54 hours lecture; 54 hours total Covers curriculum and intervention strategies for working with children with special needs in partnership with their families.
+Covers curriculum and intervention strategies for working with children with special needs in partnership with their families.
 Focuses on the use of observation and assessment in meeting the individualized needs of children in inclusive and natural environments.
 Includes the role of the teacher as a professional working with families, collaboration with interdisciplinary teams, and cultural competence.

-CFS-223 Student Teaching - Practicum 36 hours lecture; 162 hours lab; 198 hours total minimum grade of C, a negative TB test, a Good Health Statement, required immunizations per regulations, and a fingerprint clearance.
+CFS-223 Student Teaching - Practicum

+Prerequisite: Completion of CFS-122, CFS-123 and CFS-140 with a minimum grade of C, a negative TB test, a Good Health Statement, required immunizations per regulations, and a fingerprint clearance.